UK leader denies saying 1000s of bodies better than lockdown | Politics

-British Prime Minister Boris Johnson on Monday denied a press report which quoted him as allegedly saying he would rather see ''bodies pile high in their thousands'' than impose a third national lockdown on the country.
+British Prime Minister Boris Johnson dismissed as “total rubbish” a press report which quoted him as allegedly saying he would rather see “bodies pile high in their thousands” than impose a third national lockdown on the country.

-The Daily Mail claimed that Johnson made the comment in the fall of 2020, when his government imposed a second lockdown to combat a surge in coronavirus cases.
+The Daily Mail claimed that Johnson made the comment during a heated discussion in late October, when his government imposed a second lockdown to combat a surge in coronavirus cases.
 A third lockdown was ordered in January as infections shot up again, driven by a new, more contagious variant of the virus.

-The Daily Mail did not cite a source for the claim, but there has been a spate of leaks from Johnson's 10 Downing St. office, which are being investigated by government officials.
+The Daily Mail didn't cite a source for the claim, but there has been a spate of leaks from Johnson's 10 Downing St. office, which are being investigated by government officials.
+Broadcasters BBC and ITV said they had also been told of the “bodies” remark.

 The prime minister's former top aide, Dominic Cummings, claimed last week that Johnson planned to get Conservative Party donors to fund the refurbishment of the prime minister's Downing Street apartment.
 Cummings, who left his job late last year, said he had told Johnson the plan was “unethical, foolish, possibly illegal.”
 Johnson's office said the prime minister paid to renovate the apartment, where he lives with fiancée Carrie Symonds and their baby son Wilfred, though it did not say whether he had been lent the money for the work.